dummybot88/spring-graphql-java/README.md

 enabling the client to specify the exact data they need from the API.

-As a result, GraphQL provides a single entrypoint, which allows clients to get the necessary data, instead of multiple endpoints in the case of a REST API.
+As a result, GraphQL provides a single entrypoint, which allows clients to get the necessary data, instead of multiple endpoints in the case of a REST API

 ![](./restVsGraphQL.png)